thanks for stopping by to take a look at this page.

-– been a finalist in The Writer’s Handbook 2010 ‘How to Write a Bestseller’ (non-fiction article)
+– Finalist in The Writer’s Handbook 2010 ‘How to Write a Bestseller’ (non-fiction article)

-– been a Top 20 Finalist in Novelicious Undiscovered 2012 (contemporary romance/Chick Lit novel)
+– Top 20 Finalist in Novelicious Undiscovered 2012 (contemporary romance/Chick Lit novel)

 – Was offered my first publication contract in June 2013 for my short story A Night to Remember in the Mills & Boon / RNA anthology Truly, Madly, Deeply, released on 21 February 2014.

 – Met my current Editor, Charlotte Ledger during a 1:1 slot at the RNA Conference 2013 and was offered a 4 work contract with the HarperCollins digital first romance imprint HarperImpulse very soon afterwards.

 – My debut novel with HarperImpulse was later a Finalist for the RNA Joan Hessayon New Writers Award 2015.

 To date I have published two novels, three short stories, five novellas (some in Italy as well as UK, US and Aus platforms), and have ideas for many more stories.
 I am fulfilling my dream and having a blast keeping that promise to myself (alongside my HR day job, raising a family and reading a lot of books!)